Burn planned at Mormon Island SRA - NewsBreak

 Shooting in Sudan claims life of Grand Island man, father of star athletes

-GRAND ISLAND, Neb.
-(NCN) - A Nebraska family is mourning after a Grand Island man was killed in Sudan.
+GRAND ISLAND, NE — A Nebraska family is mourning after a Grand Island man was killed in Sudan.
 According to public fundraisers and Grand Island Central Catholic, Ibrahim Gebeira of Grand Island was among those killed in a shooting at a bus station in Kadugli, a provincial capital on the southern border of the African country.
+The Associated Press reports that at least four people died and at least four others were wounded in the shooting.
+The incident prompted the provincial governor to declare a monthlong state of emergency.
+The shooting happened on Monday in Sudan, or Sunday night in Central Time.

 KSNB Local4